 Martin Luther King Jr. Day

-This celebration of Martin Luther King Jr.’s life and legacy normally includes a parade and several other MLK Day events organized by the Kansas African American Museum in Wichita.
+Wichita usually celebrates Martin Luther King Jr.’s life and legacy with an event by the Kansas African American Museum.

 Cars for Charities Car Show